Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

 5. Choose **Next: Permissions**, then **Next: Tags**, and then **Next: Review**.

-Now, type in a role name and a description for your OTA update role, and then choose Create role.
+Now, type in a role name and a description for your OTA update role, and then choose **Create role**.

 **Next, you need to add OTA update permissions to the service role that you just created**